Halachic Guidance

 Shnayim Mikra v'Echad Targum

-The obligation to read the weekly Torah portion twice in the original text and once in Aramaic translation (or with Rashi's commentary) is rooted in the Gemara (Berachos 8a), which teaches that a person should always complete their parshiyos with the community.
+The obligation to read the weekly Torah portion twice in the original text and once in Aramaic translation (or with Rashi's commentary) is rooted in the Gemara (Berachos 8a), which teaches that a person should always complete their Parshiyos with the community.
 This is a well-established halachic obligation that Jews fulfill every week.
-Dedicating this weekly learning as a merit for a loved one adds a beautiful dimension of chessed shel emes — true kindness performed for those who cannot repay it.
-By organizing the 54 parshiyos among participants, Lzecher enables a full year of Shnayim Mikra dedication.
+Dedicating this weekly learning as a merit for a loved one adds a beautiful dimension of Chessed Shel Emes — true kindness performed for those who cannot repay it.
+By organizing the 54 Parshiyos among participants, Lzecher enables a full year of Shnayim Mikra dedication.

 The Power of Communal Learning

 The merit of communal Torah learning is considered especially powerful.
-When multiple people join together to learn, the collective zechus is greater than the sum of its parts.
-The Midrash teaches that Torah learned in a group carries a unique dimension of kedusha.
-Lzecher facilitates this by making it simple to divide and coordinate learning among many participants, enabling families and communities to unite in this beautiful act of chessed shel emes.
+When multiple people join together to learn, the collective Zechus is greater than the sum of its parts.
+The Midrash teaches that Torah learned in a group carries a unique dimension of Kedusha.
+Lzecher facilitates this by making it simple to divide and coordinate learning among many participants, enabling families and communities to unite in this beautiful act of Chessed Shel Emes.